The Hawaii of Europe

 Palheiro Golf looks down upon the Atlantic Ocean and the city of Funchal

-However, Madeira is set for a major golf infusion!
-Work is advancing on the long-awaited Ponta do Pargo Golf Course on the island’s western tip, while fresh plans have been announced for a fifth course at the island’s opposite end.
+However, Madeira is en route for a major golf infusion!
+Work is advancing rapidly on the long-awaited Ponta do Pargo Golf Course at the island’s western tip, while fresh plans have been announced for a fifth course at the island’s opposite end.

-The Ponta do Pargo course is designed by six-time major winner Sir Nick Faldo and is slated to open in 2026, perched on a refreshing cliffside locale with all the gusto of Ireland’s Old Head of Kinsale, Kapalua’s Plantation course, Bandon Dunes or the elemental energy of the Ocean Course at Kiawah.
+The Ponta do Pargo course is designed by six-time major winner Sir Nick Faldo and is slated to open in spring 2028, perched on a refreshing cliffside locale with all the gusto of Ireland’s Old Head of Kinsale, Kapalua’s Plantation course, Bandon Dunes or the elemental energy of the Ocean Course at Kiawah.
+We’ve got a feeling we’ll be ‘blown away’ with this one!

-Ponta do Pargo occupies Madeira’s western tip… next stop South Carolina…
+Ponta do Pargo occupies Madeira’s most westerly tip… next stop South Carolina…

 David J Whyte